 And if you really want to learn how to become a master at blending your very own teas, you must get my eBook, "Creating and Preparing Your Own Herbal Tea Blends for Pleasure and Health."
-It's also available on Kindle through Amazon!

 If you feel you are not ready to create your own tea blends, you can buy some truly wonderful blends that are already to go for you from Starwest Botanicals.
 They are fresh, loose leaf, and you have the choice of buying organic, wildcrafted, or regular.

 11) Fly Spray for Our Animals or Ourselves